There are just four types of authors in this world

 Prime examples (and indicators that you or someone you know might be an unsuccessful author) include:

 – You don’t want to offer free content or samples because you don’t think that’s a viable option for getting fans – but then you wonder why nobody is interested in your book.

 – You flit off for long periods of time to write your next novel, and wonder why your audience has moved on.

-– You bluff your way through promotional appearances and interviews without any preparation, and wonder why you aren’t on the nearest bestseller list as soon as the interview has aired.
+– You bluff your way through promotional appearances and interviews without any preparation and wonder why you aren’t on the nearest bestseller list as soon as the interview has aired.

-All of these examples have one thing in common – they blame or rely upon someone else for success.
-Considering that most authors at publishing houses these days fall under this category (otherwise the book industry would be a trillion-dollar industry), it might be just a case of naivety, with authors expecting their job to finish with the final page of their manuscript.
+All of these examples have one thing in common – they blame or rely on someone else for success.
+Considering that most authors at publishing houses these days fall under this category (otherwise, the book industry would be a trillion-dollar industry), it might be just a case of naivety, with authors expecting their job to finish with the final page of their manuscript.
 Like the original article says – they work hard, not smart.